omgitskuei/RPiDev/RPi400/Cyberdeck_Stats_Monitor/README.md

 ![guidepic5](https:// "Guide, Step 5")

 6. Add a crontab job to run the cyberdeck_stats_monitor.py script every 5 minutes.
 This interval can be modified to the user's liking.
-That said, Waveshare recommends refresh intervals between 3 minutes and 24 hours. :heavy_exclamation_mark: See Appendix B for details and other precautions.
+That said, Waveshare recommends refresh intervals between 3 minutes and 24 hours. :heavy_exclamation_mark: [See Appendix B for details and other precautions][Apdx].

 ![guidepic6](https:// "Guide, Step 6")

 7. Add a systemd unit file configured to run the clear.py script right before shutdown - requires Linux system to use systemd.
-For other OS, an equivalent to running the python script right before shutdown is needed. :heavy_exclamation_mark: See Appendix C for proper storage.
+For other OS, an equivalent to running the python script right before shutdown is needed. :heavy_exclamation_mark: [See Appendix C for proper storage][Apdx].

 ![guidepic7](https:// "Guide, Step 7")